orestengabo0/LoRa-Chat/README.md

 4. Select your board and port, then upload the sketch.
 5. Open the Serial Monitor at 115200 baud.
 6. Type a message and press Enter to send it via LoRa.
-7. Received messages will be displayed in the Serial Monitor.
+7. Received messages will be displayed in the Serial Monitor on your pc or testing device.

 ## Configuration